 The camera is capable of recording videos in Full HD, and it effectively filters out shakes while recording, thanks to it EIS feature.

-I recorded a video on the camera and found it the camera responsive to focus on objects quickly and the video was also less shaky.
-The front camera of the Zenfone 3 comes with an 8 MP sensor, with beautification mode one can get real time simulation of make up right from the preview.
+I recorded a video on the camera and found it the camera responsive to focus on objects quickly and the video were also less shaky.
+The front camera of the Zenfone 3 comes with an 8 MP sensor, with beautification mode one can get a real-time simulation of makeup right from the preview.

-Which includes modes like face whitening, eye enlargement etc. The front selfie camera is surprisingly good and tend to take clear, noise free images both indoors and outdoors.
+Which includes modes like face whitening, eye enlargement etc. The front selfie camera is surprisingly good and tends to take clear, noise-free images both indoors and outdoors.

-The battery is well optimized by Asus and you can easily enhance the battery life by diving into the Mobile Manager App and Choose – Performance, Balanced or the Power Saving Mode.
+The battery works flawlessly and you can easily enhance the battery life by diving into the Mobile Manager App and Choose – Performance, Balanced or the Power Saving Mode.

 The Zenfone 3 laser lacks fast charging feature, though the Qualcomm Snapdragon 430 has support for it.The steep price tag may look more reasonable if Asus has added this feature.
 The Asus Zenfone 3 Laser took more than 3 hours to charge the 3000 mAH battery on the slow charger.